Engineering Services Overview

 Changes are inevitable in a development project and Columbia Tech can provide guidance on their trade-offs with schedule and cost.
 Columbia Tech’s rigorous Engineering Change Order (ECO) process maintains traceability of changes and ensures that all relevant documents are updated for manufacturing.
 Clients have the flexibility to benefit from these Columbia Tech services by their choice of three types of engagements:

 - Multi-Phase Product Development: A systematic and streamlined phase-gate development process with specific deliverables and reviews with the customer at each gate.
-This is the most common type of cl

 - Engineering Controlled Production: This is for clients with contract manufacturing needs but who do not have the volumes to justify the development of detailed manufacturing documentation.
 Columbia Tech’s procurement group and skilled engineering technicians can cover low volume builds with engineering-level documentation.